Chapter 13

 If you do make more than the median, you will need to determine your current level of disposable income.
 You can calculate this by subtracting qualifying monthly expenses from your current monthly income.
 If you have a substantial amount of funds left over after expenses, you are likely a good candidate for Chapter 13 bankruptcy.
 Our San Marcos Chapter 13 bankruptcy attorney can help you make these calculations and verify whether you qualify.

-Do You Have to Liquidate Asses?
+Do You Have to Liquidate Assets in Chapter 13 Bankruptcy?

 Unlike Chapter 7 bankruptcy, you will not have to liquidate any assets in a Chapter 13 bankruptcy.
 Keep in mind that you are making a multi-year commitment when filing for Chapter 13 relief, however.
 At a minimum, you will be making plan payments for three years.
 Chapter 7 bankruptcies can be completed within several months, and bankruptcy alternatives may also be available.